This page was machine translated and may contain errors.

 At halftime, he greeted the fans and supporters.

-• A commemorative photo on the pitch side.
+• A commemorative photo taken on the pitch side.

 A commemorative photo taken on the pitch side.